nickyhuynh/reddit-backend-challenge/README.md

 ```
 ```
 Intentional design decisions:
+* Sorting only happens when the page is refreshed.
 * The use of a map for an in memory data store.
 It was necessary to be able to retrieve the correct topic based on an ID.
 * Use of a templating engine for separation of concerns and a clear MVC design.